Electronic Rituals, Oracles and Fortune Telling / Spring 2018 Schedule

 Meditation #1 assigned

-Due at the beginning of session 03.
+Due at the beginning of week 03.

 Imagine an “electronic” ritual and prototype the necessary systems to perform the ritual.
 Then perform the ritual and document the process.
 (This can be a ritual that you perform on your own, or you can involve other people.)
 Your imagined scenario can be speculative (e.g., a science fiction), critical, mystical, oriented toward self-care, etc. What effect does your ritual have in the world?
 On its participants?

-Session 03: Cleromancy
+Week 03: Cleromancy

-Date: 2018-02-08.
+Date: 2023-09-19.

 - Meditation workshop